projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 pass-through mode to User VMs according to VM configuration.
-In addition, the Service VM could run the IC applications and HV helper applications such as the Device Model, VM manager, etc. where the VM manager is responsible for VM start/stop/pause, virtual CPU pause/resume,etc.
+In addition, the Service VM could run the IC applications and HV helper applications such as the Device Model, VM manager, etc. where the VM manager is responsible for VM start/stop/pause, virtual CPU pause/resume, etc.

 .. figure:: images/over-image34.png
    :align: center